Packing & Storage Tips

-The better you pack your personal items, the better condition they will be in when you unpack them!
+The better you pack your personal items, the better condition they will be in when you unpack them.

 Get a big enough storage unit so you can leave a walkway to get to things in the back when you need them.
 You don't want to have to move half your things out in order to get to something in the back.

 If you choose cardboard boxes for storage, use clean, new ones to pack your possessions.
-Old cardboard can be a breeding ground for insects that you don't want mixed in with your possessions, and damp cardboard can mildew.
+Old cardboard can be a breeding ground for insects that you don't want to be mixed in with your possessions, and damp cardboard can mildew.

-We highly recommend plastic bins for storage!
-They allow you to see what is inside, and, if packed and stacked well, they won't collapse or mildew!
+We highly recommend plastic bins for storage.
+They allow you to see what is inside, and, if packed and stacked well, they won't collapse or mildew.
 At GoldKey Storage, we provide new boxes in all the right sizes to meet your moving and storage needs.

-Use empty drawers in furniture you may be storing to pack away knick-knacks and other small items.
+Use empty drawers in any furniture you may be storing to pack away knick-knacks and other small items.

 It really helps to label boxes so you know what is in them later.